Styd051/DOOM64-Super-EX-Plus/README.md

 -the Quad Damage

-# game mode Complex DOOM 64
+# New game mode Complex DOOM 64

 What is the game mode Complex DOOM 64 ?

-this is a game mode that will completely change the playing experience of DOOM 64 all monsters on the map will be randomized to a version of a much more powerful monster
+this is a game mode that will completely change the playing experience of DOOM 64 all monsters on the map will be randomized to a much more powerful version of a monster also some items and ammo are randomized so the player is not out of ammo, to avoid making the map unplayable

+a new option has been added called Complex D64 to enable or disable game mode Complex DOOM 64

 # The Credits
 -Gibbon for the port EX+